PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ```

-This components is responsible for letting the user select an image in the form.
+This component lets the user select an image in the form.

-Now, lets create our **ProfileImageForm** that will utilize this component.
+Now, let's create our **ProfileImageForm** to utilize this component.

-Navigate to `src/components/forms` and create a file called `ProfileImageForm.tsx` and paste in the following code.
+Navigate to `src/components/forms`, create a file called `ProfileImageForm.tsx`, and paste it into the following code.

 ```jsx
 "use client";